-When a sponsored project includes a portion of your salary, or that of another university employee, that portion will be charged to the research index.
-Payroll forms that include a research index are forwarded to Sponsored Programs Accounting for approval before going to the payroll office.
+When a sponsored project includes a portion of your salary, or that of another university employee, that portion will be charged to the sponsored project index.
+Payroll forms that include a sponsored project index are forwarded to Sponsored Programs Accounting for approval before going to the payroll office.

 Faculty and Other Salaries

-Salaries, wages and fringe benefits are allowable costs to federal and non-federal sponsored projects, so long as they reflect the level of effort expended on the project and are documented by the University Payroll Certification System.
+Salaries, wages and fringe benefits are allowable costs to federal and non-federal sponsored projects, so long as they reasonably reflect the work performed on the project and are documented by the University Payroll Certification System.
 Salaries and fringe benefits are paid at the university's approved rates.
 Read more about how to apply these charges to a sponsored project.

 Clerical and Administrative Salaries & Wages

-As stated in OMB Circular A-21, clerical and secretarial salaries should generally be assigned to federal sponsored agreements as Facilities and Administrative (F&A) costs.
-Direct charging of these costs may be appropriate where the administrative or clerical support is significantly greater than the routine level of such services provided by academic departments.
-See the list of examples when such charges may be appropriate.
+As stated in Federal regulations, clerical and administrative salaries should generally be assigned to federal sponsored agreements as Facilities and Administrative (F&A) costs.
+Direct charging of these costs may be appropriate as long as the criteria outlined in the following federal regulations are met:

 Fringe benefits are automatically generated when payroll is charged.
 In order to determine the fringe benefit rate that is charged to your index please use the current approved fringe benefit rate, found on the Research Facts and Figures Page.
 The rate that is charged to your account is the lower of the effective rate at the time of proposal or the current rate.